space88man/kubeadm-transcripts/centos/04-etcd.md

 ## Look for host mounts for data persistence
 [root@kube0 centos]# docker inspect 5ef0fb8340b6
-## we have found how the etcd cluster created by kubeadm persists data
+## we now can see how the etcd cluster created by kubeadm persists data
 ## --cut--
         "Mounts": [
             {